Click here to view the 2019 GSICE Course Syllabus

 - Students must have passed their qualifying exams and must be in good academic standing.

-- Students must have written approval from both their PI and Thesis Committee Chair to do an internship.
+- Students must have written approval from both their Thesis Advisor and Graduate Program Director to do an internship.

 GSICE Program Timeline